-In Bangladesh, the first COVID-19 confirmed case was reported on March 8, 2020, in a Rohingya refugee camp in Cox's bazar and after that the number of positive cases has been increasing rapidly and spread throughout the country.
+In Bangladesh, the first COVID-19 confirmed case was reported on March 8, 2020, in a Rohingya refugee camp at Cox's bazar, and after that the number of positive cases has been increasing rapidly and spread throughout the country.
+Although, people from all age groups have been at danger, the risk for older adults have elevated due to their health conditions which have been entangled in different other illnesses due to age or other reasons.

-Rohingya refuges have been at increased risk of COVID-19 due to high population density within the camps.
-Therefore, ARCED Foundation has wanted to explore the impact of COVID-19 on social contact, loneliness, medication adherence for chronic disease and lifestyle activity in older adults along with perceived fear and anxiety and depression imposed by COVID-19 among the older adults.
-And additionally, ARCED has tried to explore the misconceptions regarding the spread, prevention and treatment of COVID-19 among older adults.
+As part of COVID-19 response, ARCED Foundation wanted to explore the psychosocial impact of COVID-19 among the Bangladeshi and Rohingya (Forcibly Displaced Myanmar Nationals, FDMN) older adults residing in Bangladesh.
+The objective included the impact on social contact, loneliness, medication adherence for chronic disease and lifestyle activity among older adults along with perceived fear and anxiety and depression imposed by COVID-19 among the older adults.
+Additionally, we tried to explore the misconceptions regarding the spread, prevention and treatment of COVID-19 among older adults.

 This research was done with collaboration of a large number of academicians, practitioner, policymakers, and public health experts.